Economic history of Europe (1000 AD – present): Introduction

 The euro became the official currency of certain European Union members on January 1, 2001.
 The currency was signed into effect in 1992 in the Treaty of Maastricht.
 The initial idea behind the euro was that it eliminates exchange rates between European nations and makes currency fluctuation risks minimal.

 Countries involved

 The nations involved in the initial treaty were Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain.
 These nations agreed in principle to the European Monetary Union (EMU) in 1999 and installed the euro as its currency on January 1, 2001.
-More European countries agreed to join the union in the following years; Slovenia (2007), Cyprus and Malta (2008), and Slovakia (2009), followed by the Baltic countries (Estonia 2011, Latvia 2014, Lithuania 2015).
+More European countries agreed to join the union in the following years; Slovenia (2007), Cyprus and Malta (2008), and Slovakia (2009), followed by the Baltic countries (Estonia 2011, Latvia 2014, Lithuania 2015), then Croatia (2023) and Bulgaria (2026).
 Countries are only allowed to begin using the euro when they have met certain requirements set about by the EMU.
 The criteria includes "a low and stable inflation, exchange rate stability and sound public finances".
 The reason for such criteria is because the best way to achieve a successful economy is by ensuring price stability.